s9y/s9y.github.io/docs/users/getting-started/shared-installation.md

     </VirtualHost>
     -- httpd.conf

 You will unpack the default s9y distribution files in "/usr/local/lib/php/s9y/".
-Where you store the directory 's9y' is not important, as long as you adjust the include\_path setting in the [Virtual Hosts](/index.php?cmd=newdoc&newdocname=Virtual+Hosts&node=35&refnode=41)**?**.
+Where you store the directory 's9y' is not important, as long as you adjust the include\_path setting in the Virtual Hosts.
 But the directory name 's9y' is significant.

 Now you can either **copy** or **link** the following subcategories: